Director of Jazz Studies, Percussion, and Drumline

 His second album Three Times Two with pianist Andy Nevala and bassists Jeff Carswell and Chris Kozak also received critical acclaim and airplay on over 400 stations throughout the United States, Canada, the United Kingdom, and the syndicated radio programs Jazz After Hours on Public Radio International and the WFMT Jazz Satellite Network.
 Three Times Two was the #1 Jazz CD on WZBT 91.1 FM Gettysburg, PA, spent 7 consecutive weeks in the top ten on KDNK 88.1 FM Carbondale, CO and received 61st GRAMMY Awards® First Ballot consideration in several categories including Jazz Instrumental Album; Improvised Jazz Solo; Instrumental Composition; Engineered Album, Non-Classical; Record Of The Year and Album Of The Year.

-Michael is the founder and CEO of Girod Records®, a New Orleans based record label, a Voting Member of The Recording Academy (GRAMMY® Awards) and Vic Firth artist.
-He is also an active member of AFM Local 802 (New York, NY), CBDNA, JEN, PAS, NAfME and holds degrees in Percussion Performance from Northwestern University in Evanston, IL (MM) and Loyola University New Orleans (BM).
+Michael is the owner of Girod Records®, a Voting Member of The Recording Academy (GRAMMY® Awards) and Vic Firth artist.
+During the summer he serves as percussion clinician for Music at the Summit and drum set clinician for Jazz at the Summit in Breckenridge, CO.
+He is an active member of AFM Local 802 (New York, NY), CBDNA, JEN, LAJE (President 2022-2025), LMEA, NAfME, PAS and holds degrees in Percussion Performance from Northwestern University in Evanston, IL (MM) and Loyola University New Orleans (BM).